cmaureir/progra-alma/lectures/week1/lecture1.rst

 .. index:: expression

-An **expression** is combination of values and operations which are evaluated during execution, and yield a result.
+An **expression** is a combination of values and operations which are evaluated during execution and yields a result.
 For example, :math:`2 + 3` is an expression
 which, when evaluated, always returns the value 5.

 In the example, :math:`b^2 - 4ac` is an expression,
 whose result depends on what values
 :math:`a`, :math:`b` and :math:`c` have
-at the evaluation moment.
+at evaluation time.

 Assignment
 ~~~~~~~~~~~

 .. index:: assignment, variable, ID

-When an algorithm calculates some values,
+When an algorithm calculates some values
-you need to put a name to it to be able to refer them
+you need to put a name to be able to refer them
 in the following steps.
 This is what we do in the step 2 of our algorithm,
 when we calculate the discriminant and we call it :math:`A`.